-For a small country, Belgium certainly packs a punch.
-From the rolling valleys of Wallonia to the historic cities of Flanders and all in between, the list of Belgium leisure activities knows no bounds.
+For being such a small country, Belgium has a lot to offer.
+From the rolling valleys of Wallonia to the historic cities of Flanders and all in between, the list of leisure activities in Belgium will surely keep you entertained.
 If you like to get active when you travel, this post will hopefully give you a few ideas for your trip to Belgium.

 - 14 fun activities in Belgium